Facts About Scottish Divorce Law

 Where parties have lived apart for one year or more, one of the parties can raise an action of divorce with the consent of the other party.

-This is an example of a no fault divorce.
+This is an example of a no-fault divorce.
 It is a ground which is commonly used especially where the parties have resolved their personal difficulties and agreed to an amicable separation.

 Other Orders on Divorce in Scotland

-Upon divorce each party is no longer entitled to ailment each other.
-This obligation may however be continued for a short time after marriage where the court makes an order for periodic allowance to enable a party to adjust to new financial circumstances.
+Upon divorce, each party is no longer entitled to ailment each other.
+This obligation may, however, be continued for a short time after marriage where the court makes an order for periodic allowance to enable a party to adjust to new financial circumstances.

-Orders relating to who will have residence of the children and who can have contact to the children can be made.
+Orders relating to who will have the residence of the children and who can have contact with the children can be made.
 The courts will not make an order relating to the care of the children unless necessary.